How much does an LLC cost in Washington DC cost?

 Washington DC LLC Recurring Costs

-The recurring costs for a Washington DC LLC are $500 – 800, due every 2 years.
+The recurring costs are the following, due every 2 years:

 - $300 for the LLC Biennial Report